longmach/CS162/README.md

 Introduction

-	This game aims to simulate the interdependences and significances between relationships, work, finance, physical health, mental health, and retirement.
+	This game aims to simulate the interdependence and significance between relationships, work, finance, physical health, mental health, and retirement.

     Players will go through 4 stages in life when they can actively make decisions that will affect their current and future status:
     - Young Adult